Neutering Your Cat

 It is common practice for the ovariohysterectomy technique (removal of both ovaries and uterus) to be used for cat spaying in UK.
 However individual practices have their own protocols in place, and both methods of cat spaying - ovariectomy (ovary removal only) and ovariohysterectomy are an accepted technique for spaying of female cats.
 Once spayed, your cat will no longer be able to fall pregnant, and will also not have any seasons.
 If you have further questions about the procedure, please do speak with your local Companion Care vet.

 In all cases, neutering involves a general anaesthetic.
-Your cat will come into the clinic in the morning, stay for the day to have the operation, and in most cases will be reunited with you the same day.
-Although all surgical procedures come with some risk, neutering is the most common procedure undertaken at our vet clinics, and the techniques are very safe.
+Your cat will come into the practice in the morning, stay for the day to have the operation, and in most cases will be reunited with you the same day.
+Although all surgical procedures come with some risk, neutering is the most common procedure undertaken at our vet practices, and the techniques are very safe.
 Neutering cats is also a relatively quick procedure, especially males, which helps keep the risk low.

 Although all surgical procedures can be uncomfortable, recovery from neutering is usually very rapid.
 In the vast majority of cases cats are on their feet within a few hours of the procedure, and are also given pain-relief drugs for the procedure itself, and throughout recovery while necessary.
 Some cats may be subdued for a day or so following the procedure, and may appear drowsy or a little wobbly that evening, but most cats are back to their normal selves within a few days.